 Altitude sickness, also known as acute mountain sickness (AMS), is similar to a hangover and is believed to be caused by low atmospheric pressure.
 It generally occurs at the elevation above 2,500 meters (8,202 feet) though some people may feel slightly breathless even at 1,500 meters ( 4,921 feet) above sea level.
 However physically fit we are, we will feel some sort of sickness when going up to high elevations.
 With an average altitude of 4,500 meters (14,764 feet), Tibet is a destination where many tourists would expect some symptoms of AMS when traveling from lower elevation areas.

 Why would we have altitude sickness?

 We all know that the higher the sea level, the lower the oxygen level and air pressure.
 The air pressure in the Everest Base Camp 5,380 meters (17,600 feet), for instance, is about half of that at sea level.
 The oxygen level is also much lower.
-So when we travel to higher elevations too fast, whether it is by plane, driving or trekking, our body will not be able to get accustomed to the decreased oxygen and air pressure in a short period of time, thus causing altitude sickness.
+So when we travel to higher elevations too fast, whether it is by plane, driving, or trekking, our body will not be able to get accustomed to the decreased oxygen and air pressure in a short period, thus causing altitude sickness.

 What are the typical symptoms of altitude sickness?

 Depending on the severity, various symptoms of altitude sickness may occur.
 Mild symptoms include difficulty in breathing, dizziness, headache, muscle pain, trouble sleeping, nausea and vomiting, lack of appetite, irritability, and rapid heartbeat.
 They usually arise during the first day of arrival at altitude and may last from a few hours to several days before they disappear.
 For more severe altitude sickness, people can experience coughing, chest congestion, lack of coordination, confusion, and unconsciousness.
 Immediate medical aid is needed when this happens.